HIS 101, 102 THE UNITED STATES I & II / 3 credits each

 The history of France from the “new monarchs” of the 15th century to the end of the Ancient Regime in 1789.
 Course content will focus on gaining an understanding of such traditional themes as the consolidation of the French kingdom, the renaissance monarchy, the wars of religion, the development of absolutism, Louis XIV, the Enlightenment, and the forces that would eventually unleash the French Revolution with emphasis on understanding the larger economic and social forces that helped shape French history.
 In addition, students will explore some of the recent work in the areas of gender and cultural history.
 Prerequisite: HIS 201 or permission of instructor.

 The transformation of Russia in the 20th century with special attention to the factors leading to the collapse of communism in the Gorbachev era and to the efforts to establish democratic institutions in the region thereafter.
 Prerequisite: POL 201 or permission of the instructor.
 (Same as POL 358).

 HIS 361 THE CIVIL WAR / 3 credits

-This course will focus on the Civil War as a military conflict.
-Great emphasis will be given to understanding the strategy, operations and tactics employed by both sides.
-Attention will also be given to the war in the context of international diplomacy and domestic politics as well as its impact on the nation.
+An examination of the Civil War as a military conflict with emphasis on understanding the strategy, operations, and tactics employed by both sides.
+In addition, students will study the war in the context of international diplomacy and domestic politics as well as its impact on the nation.
 Prerequisite: HIS 101 or permission of instructor.

 HIS 362 U.S. CONSTITUTION / 3 credits

-Topics covered in this course include the evolving interpretation of the scope of power allotted to each separate branch of the national government, federalism, the legal and philosophical justifications for judicial review and the politics of Supreme Court decision making.
+The evolving interpretation of the scope of power allotted to each separate branch of the national government, federalism, the legal and philosophical justifications for judicial review, and the politics of Supreme Court decision making.
 (Same as POL 362).